International Medicine and Disease Olympiad

 A special thanks to our volunteers.
 Without your contributions we would not be able to continue to run this competition.
 We would especially like to thank the following people for their tireless efforts:

-Dr. Nathan Gruberman (Content Consultant), Dr. Prasad Chattaharti (Content Consultant), Dr. James Lin (Content Consultant), Dr. Xinyu Chen (Content Consultant), Dr. Quincy Lu (Content Creation), Anthony Law (Project Management), Victor Borza (Head Question Setter), Sarah Yu (Media Director), Jason Tran (Competition QA), Marco Starger (Competition QA), Pete Mo (Competition QA), Wesley Chu (Tech Support), Sam Yang (Tech Support)
+Dr. Nathan Gruberman (Content Consultant), Dr. Prasad Chattaharti (Content Consultant), Dr. James Lin (Content Consultant), Dr. Xinyu Chen (Content Consultant), Dr. Quincy Lu (Content Creation), Anthony Law (Project Management), Victor Borza (Question Setter), Sarah Yu (Media Director), Jason Tran (Competition QA), Marco Starger (Competition QA), Pete Mo (Competition QA), Wesley Chu (Tech Support), Sam Yang (Tech Support), and Richard Yang (Operations/Question Setter)